RealmFive/my_john_deere_api/README.md

 [![CircleCI](https://circleci.com/gh/Intellifarm/my_john_deere_api.svg?style=svg)](https://circleci.com/gh/Intellifarm/my_john_deere_api)

-This client allows you to connect the [MyJohnDeere API](https://developer.deere.com/#!documentation) without having to code your own oauth process, API requests, and pagination.
+This client allows you to connect the [MyJohnDeere API](https://developer.deere.com/#!documentation) without having to code your own oAuth process, API requests, and pagination.

 * Works with Rails, but does not require it
 * Supports both sandbox and live mode